FoxLBA/factorio-bad-chest/README.md

 Deploy blueprint.
 Construction robot signal is the "use blueprint" command.
 Can be any value ≠ 0.

-Important note: starting from version Factorio 2.0, the signal for this command has been replaced with "Virtual zero".
+*Important note*: starting from version Factorio 2.0, the signal for this command has been replaced with "Virtual zero".
 The previous signal can be returned by map setting "Deploy signal for the deployer".

 ---